 MED 686 - Math Teacher Leadership II (2)

-Prerequisites: MED 685.
-Graduates only.
-Must be an inservice math teacher or teacher leader.
+Must be an in-service math teacher or teacher leader.
 This course focuses on the knowledge and skills to be an effective mathematics teacher leader by building and expanding on the content of MED 685.